anovos/anovos-docs/docs/using-anovos/config_file.md

 🔎 _Corresponds to [`data_analyzer.association_evaluator`](../api/data_analyzer/association_evaluator.md)_

-This submodule focuses on understanding the interaction between different attributes and/or the relationship between an attribute & the binary target variable. see the
+This block configures the association evaluator that focuses on understanding the interaction between different attributes or the relationship between an attribute and a binary target variable.

 ### `correlation_matrix`

 🔎 _Corresponds to [`association_evaluator.correlation_matrix`](../api/data_analyzer/association_evaluator.md#anovos.data_analyzer.association_evaluator.correlation_matrix)_

-`list_of_cols`: List of column names (list of strings or string of column names separated by `|`) subjected for generating correlation matrix.
-The user can also use `all` as an input to this argument to consider all columns.
-This is super useful instead of specifying all column names manually.
+- `list_of_cols`: List of column names (list of strings or string of column names separated by `|`) to include in the correlation matrix.
+  Alternatively, when set to `all`, all columns are included.

-- `drop_cols`: List of column names (list of strings or string of column names separated by `|`) It is used to specify the columns which needs to be dropped from list_of_cols.
-It is most useful when used coupled with `all` value of list_of_cols, when we need to consider all columns except few handful of them.
+- `drop_cols`: List of column names (list of strings or string of column names separated by `|`) to be excluded from the correlation matrix.
+  This is especially useful when almost all columns should be included in the correlation matrix:
+  Set `list_of_cols` to `all` and drop the few excluded columns.

 _Example:_
 ```yaml